Max Christie: Personal life

-Christie's mother, Katrinas, played college basketball at Northwestern, scoring over 1,000 points, and is a psychologist.
+Christie's mother, Katrina (née Hannaford), played college basketball at Northwestern, scoring over 1,000 points, and is a psychotherapist.
 His father, Max Sr., played college basketball at Parkland College and Wisconsin–Superior before becoming an aircraft pilot.
+His younger brother, Cam Christie, was a collegiate basketball player at Minnesota, and was selected with the 46th overall pick by the Los Angeles Clippers in the 2024 NBA draft.
+Christie is a fan of Japanese manga and anime.